DeepHiveMind/DevSecOps_Pipeline-as-Code_Continuous-Integration-Delivery-Deployment-Pipeline/README.md

 # Automated DevSecOps CI CD Pipeline hosted at AWS

-Refer to my other repo for [Automated DevSecOps CI CD Pipeline hosted at AWS](https://github.com/DeepHiveMind/Automated-DevSecOps-CI-CD-Pipeline-hosted-at-AWS)
+Refer to my other repo for [Automated DevSecOps CI CD Pipeline hosted at AWS](https://github.com/DeepHiveMind/Automated-DevSecOps-CI-CD-Pipeline-hosted-at-AWS).

+Please note-
+    - The Above Repo is a private repo.
+Reach me on my contact details on https://DeepHiveMind.io for to get access for the same.